hitergelei/torch-sim/README.md

 ## Examples

-To understand how `torch-sim` works, start with the [comprehensive tutorials](https://radical-ai.github.io/torch-sim/user/overview.html) in the documentation.
+To understand how torch-sim works, start with the [comprehensive tutorials](https://radical-ai.github.io/torch-sim/user/overview.html) in the documentation.

 Even more usage examples can be found in the [`examples/`](examples/readme.md) folder.

 ## Core Modules

-`torch-sim`'s structure is summarized in the [API reference](https://radical-ai.github.io/torch-sim/reference/index.html) documentation.
+torch-sim's structure is summarized in the [API reference](https://radical-ai.github.io/torch-sim/reference/index.html) documentation.

 ## License